 These vegan cauliflower buffalo wings are lip-smacking delicious!
-Terrific for game day vegan snacks, or anytime for that matter.
+Terrific for game day or any day for that matter.
 We even eat them as a main dish.

 Cauliflower wing ingredients